Moral and morale sound nearly the same, and are only a single letter apart. Still, they are not the same. Use these words accordingly.

-- Morale is a noun that refers to “the amount of confidence and enthusiasm, etc. that a person or a group has at a particular time”.
+- Morale (noun) refers to “the amount of confidence and enthusiasm, etc. that a person or a group has at a particular time”.

-- Moral is mostly an adjective that describes being “connected with principles of right and wrong behaviour”.
-As a noun, morals refers to “standards or principles of good behaviour”.
+- Moral is mainly an adjective, and describes being “connected with principles of right and wrong behaviour”.
+In its noun form, morals refers to “standards or principles of good behaviour”.

 Examples: “morale”, used in sentences |